briandwendt/quickhop/README.md

-## QuickHop - Find Flights Fast
+## QuickHop
+#### Find flights fast

-Quickhop is a fast and lightweight airline flights search tool designed to meet the needs of non-revenue travelers and airline commuters.
+QuickHop is a fast and lightweight airline flights search tool designed to meet the needs of non-revenue travelers and airline commuters.

 QuickHop is live at [QuickHop.info](http://quickhop.info/).